ZiggyCreatures/FusionCache/README.md

 If you want to get yourself **comfortable with the overall concepts** there's [:unicorn: A Gentle Introduction](docs/AGentleIntroduction.md) available.

-If you want to see what you can achieve **from start to finish** with FusionCache, there's a [:trophy: Step By Step ](docs/StepByStep.md) guide.
+If you want to see what you can achieve **from start to finish** with FusionCache, there's a [:woman_teacher: Step By Step ](docs/StepByStep.md) guide.

 If instead you want to start using it **immediately** there's a [:star: Quick Start](#star-quick-start) for you.

+## :trophy: Award

+On August 2021, FusionCache received the [Google Open Source Peer Bonus Award](https://twitter.com/jodydonetti/status/1422550932433350666).

 <div align="center">

 ![Google Award](docs/google-award-128x128.png)

 </div>

-On August 2021, FusionCache received the [Google Open Source Peer Bonus Award](https://twitter.com/jodydonetti/status/1422550932433350666).

 ## :heavy_check_mark: Features
 These are the **key features** of FusionCache: